Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Introduction

 \begin{description} \item [RQ3] Can a classification model be used to predict whether a Telegram channel is hateful or not? \end{description}

-Lastly, keeping the channel perspective, we were interested to investigate whether our approach would allow for the derivation of channel clusters and communities which is another important aspect with respect to online hate speech.
-For this, we analyzed the topical distribution and the graph embeddings for each channel resulting in research question four:
+Lastly, maintaining the channel perspective, we were interested to investigate whether our approach would allow for the derivation of channel clusters and communities, which is another important aspect regarding online hate.
+For this, we analyzed the topical distribution and the graph embeddings for each channel, resulting in research question four:

-\begin{description} \item [RQ4] Can we leverage the topical distribution and graph embeddings to derive meaningful clusters of the channels? \end{description} As an additional contribution we release an abusive language dataset that contains 1,149 Telegram messages labeled as \textit{abusive} or \textit{neutral}.
+\begin{description} \item [RQ4] Can we leverage the topical distribution and graph embeddings to derive meaningful clusters from channels? \end{description} As an additional contribution, we release an abusive language dataset containing 1,149 Telegram messages labeled as \textit{abusive} or \textit{neutral}.